 Knowledge

-Reinstatement valuation is a crucial assessment for any property owner, ensuring you have the correct level of insurance cover for your building.
+A reinstatement cost assessment is a crucial exercise for any property owner, ensuring you have the correct level of insurance cover for your building.
 It estimates the cost of rebuilding a property after a total loss, such as fire or flood, including the costs of demolition, site clearance, and architects' fees alongside construction costs.

-Having an accurate reinstatement valuation can safeguard against being underinsured, which can have significant financial implications in the event of a disaster.
+Having an accurate reinstatement cost assessment can safeguard against being underinsured, which can have significant financial implications in the event of a disaster.
 Conversely, over-insurance results in unnecessarily high premiums.
-An up-to-date reinstatement valuation gives you peace of mind, knowing that you are adequately protected without paying more than you need to.
+An up-to-date reinstatement cost assessment gives you peace of mind, knowing that you are adequately protected without paying more than you need to.

 • At the time of purchasing a new property